it-p-lodz-pl/TUL.Courses/PW/Project/Etap 1-CheckList.md

 - [ ] `Logic` uses only the abstract `Data` layer API
 - [ ] `Presentation` layer is clearly stated using language terms only
 - [ ] `Presentation` uses only the abstract `Logic` layer API
-- [ ] mvvm and xaml are applied to implement GUI
+- [ ] MVVM and XAMLare applied to implement GUI
 - [ ] reactive and interactive user interaction for user (operator) communication
 - [ ] reactive and interactive programming is used for the communication of layers
 - [ ] `Presentation` - object model representing process data
+- [ ] Fulfill functional requirements of the task
 - [ ] Unit Test - layers are tested independently using abstract API
 - [ ] Dependency injection (additional framework is not required)
 - [ ] Mock is used for testing purposes (expected but not required)